Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Frequently Asked Questions

-Is replacement cost coverage worth the extra premium?
+Is replacement cost coverage worth the extra premium in 2026?

-For most homeowners, yes — replacement cost coverage is well worth the added cost.
-The premium difference is typically modest compared to the potential out-of-pocket gap you could face at claim time.
-For example, a 15-year-old roof could yield a near-zero ACV payout while still costing $12,000+ to replace.
+For most homeowners, yes.
+The premium difference is typically 10% to 25% more than ACV, which is modest compared to the potential out-of-pocket gap you could face at claim time.
+A 15-year-old roof could yield a payout under $5,000 on an ACV policy while still costing $15,000+ to replace in 2026.
 That gap far outweighs years of premium savings.

 How is replacement cost calculated for a home?

-Insurers use a combination of factors to estimate your home's replacement cost, including square footage, construction materials, local labor rates, and regional building costs.
-This is different from your home's market value — it's about what it would cost to rebuild, not what you could sell it for.
-Most insurers use specialized cost estimator tools to calculate this figure.
+Insurers use specialized cost estimator tools that combine square footage, construction materials, local labor rates, and regional building costs.
+In 2026, this typically translates to about $175 to $225 per square foot in average markets and $300+ in high-cost coastal regions.
+Importantly, this figure is different from your home's market value because it reflects what it would cost to rebuild, not what you could sell for.

 Can I switch from actual cash value to replacement cost coverage?